Toe Sucking

 Safety, consent & law

 Between consenting adults, toe sucking is a benign and legal activity with no inherent risk.
 The main practical considerations are hygiene and consent.
-Feet carry more environmental dirt and a higher bacterial and fungal load than most skin, so washing thoroughly beforehand reduces the small risk of transmitting bacteria, athlete's foot, or other fungal infection to the mouth; avoid the activity over broken skin, open sores, or active foot infections.
-As with any intimate act, clear and enthusiastic consent — and sensitivity to ticklishness or discomfort — is all that is required.
+Feet carry more environmental dirt and a higher bacterial and fungal load than most skin, so washing thoroughly beforehand reduces the small risk of transmitting bacteria, athlete's foot, or other fungal infection to the mouth; the activity is best avoided over broken skin, open sores, or active foot infections.
+As with any intimate act, clear and enthusiastic consent, and sensitivity to ticklishness or discomfort, is all that is required.

 - Toe Fetish56/100Toe Partialism · Body Parts & PartialismA focused erotic interest specifically in the toes: a narrower subset of foot partialism.
 The toes' shape, length, arrangement, adornment such as painted nails or toe rings, or related contact are a primary source of attraction.56